-Direct payments from your local Trust are intended to support adults in independent living and are not intended to finance permanent residential care.
+Direct payments from your local Trust are intended to support adults in independent living but not in permanent residential care.

-However, you may be able to use direct payments to secure occasional short periods (usually not more than four weeks) in residential accommodation if your local Trust agrees that is what is needed.
+You may be able to use direct payments to secure occasional short periods (usually not more than four weeks) in residential accommodation if your local Trust agrees.

-If you are living in a residential care or nursing home
+If you live in a residential care or nursing home

-In some situations, people who are living in residential care can have temporary access to direct payments.
+Some people who live in residential care have temporary access to direct payments.

-For example, this could enable you to try out independent living arrangements before deciding to move out of residential care.
+For example, this could enable you to try independent living arrangements before deciding to leave residential care.